Michael-CyberSecurity/Michael-CyberSecurity/README.md

   9) Monitoring: Used Zabbix for infrastructure monitoring (e.g., CPU, network, disk)
   10) Configuration Management: Used Puppet for automated server deployment, configuration, and drift correction.

 - 😄 Hobbies&Personality: I'm a good dancer!
 I'm a social person who enjoys meeting new friends.
 I love animals and embracing nature.
-I'm also interested in Mario's culture and hope to have the opportunity to contribute to the Mario community.
+I'm also interested in Maori's culture and hope to have the opportunity to contribute to the Mario community.

 <!--
 **Michael-CyberSecurity/Michael-CyberSecurity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.